mfrichards/ArgusTVRemote/README.md

 ### Requirements

 - Your device must be running **Android Lolipop (Version 5.0)** or higher.
-- **You must have an Argus TV server installed and running on your local network.**
+- **You must have an Argus TV server installed and running on your local network.** See: https://www.argus-tv.com.
 - To watch recordings and/or Live TV, you must have a video player installed on your device that suppports playing transport stream files (.ts) from network shares and (optionally) supports playing RTSP streams.
 - To cast recordings to Kodi, you must have an instance of **Kodi 13.0 (Gotham) or higher** installed and running on your local network.
 - To watch recordings and/or cast them to Kodi, you must have Argus TV configured to use UNC paths (i.e. \\\\Server\\Share) for recording files.